jankronquist/elastic-search-lab/README.md

 **Do not install and run Elastic Search as the default settings will create a cluster across the local network!**

-Notice that each stes require that you use `mvn lab:next` to initiate the step!
+Notice that each step requires you to use `mvn lab:next` to initiate the step!
 Solutions are available in the file ending in *Solution.java.
 Hints are sometimes available in HINTS.md.
 This means now is the time to run:

 	mvn lab:next